Scroll Top

 1. Situation assessment sharing: Each line of business to share their situation assessment and summary.
 The purpose is to get all the participants on the same page with regards to the external market and internal situation.
 If there are areas of question or gaps, those should be highlighted and moved to a “parking lot” list, so they do not derail the meeting.
 This could be done in the afternoon before the start of the strategy development session.

-2. Brain walking on the key strategies and related initiatives.
-Brain walking requires all participants to get up and out of their seats and actively participate and collaborate.
-We recommend using flip chart paper and physical moving around rather than sitting and passing paper around.
+2. Brain walking on the key strategies and related initiatives: Brain walking requires all participants to get up and out of their seats and actively participate and collaborate.
+We recommend using flip chart paper and physically moving around rather than sitting and passing paper around.
 This is a highly-productive exercise and ideally is done at the beginning of the day.

 After further refinement, the end output can be summarized in a one-page growth strategy framework shown below.
 This powerful growth strategy framework was developed by Peter Klein, CEO of PK Associates.